Displaying Source Code(s)

 it is called as

 multi-volume label.
 One reel is known as one volume.
-When the end of
+When the

 one

 volume is reached, automatically the next volume opens.
-So there is no
+So there

 special control is needed for multi volume files.